calypsonet/calypsonet-terminal-api-website/content/community/roadmap/_index.md

     <td>2025/07/21</td>
     <td>Storage Card API 0.3</td>
     <td>
-    Initial version of API for reading and writing data blocks in a contactless memory tickets: support of the ['Mifare UltraLight'](https://www.nxp.com/products/rfid-nfc/mifare-hf/mifare-ultralight:MC_53452) from NXP, the ['ST25'](https://www.st.com/en/nfc/st25-nfc-rfid-tags-and-readers.html), CTS256 & CTM512 from STMicroelectronics.
+    Initial version of API for reading and writing data blocks in a contactless memory tickets: support of the <a href="https://www.nxp.com/products/rfid-nfc/mifare-hf/mifare-ultralight:MC_53452">'Mifare UltraLight'</a> from NXP, the <a href="https://www.st.com/en/nfc/st25-nfc-rfid-tags-and-readers.html">'ST25'</a>, CTS256 & CTM512 from STMicroelectronics.
     </td>
   </tr>
   <tr>